fa-bien/proute/README.md

 2.a pip install wxPython
 2.b pip install reportlabl

-3. Run the program: python wxproute.py
+3. From the directory where wxproute.py is located, run the program: python wxproute.py

+Steps 2. and 3. can be completed from the command line on Windows, MacOS or Linux.